JuliaTagBot/ContinuousBenchmarks.jl/README.md

   tell it the target branches, e.g. `@TuringBenchBot bm("master", "branch1")`, the app will receive the instruction;
 - After receiving the benchmark instruction,
-  - the app will create a new commit in this repository(TuringBenchmarks), then the commit will trigger benchmark job on the App server or on Travis CI;
+  - The app will create a new pull request in this repository (TuringBenchmarks) with information of the benchmark request to track the job.
+Then a benchmark job on the App server or on Travis CI will be triggered;
-  - An issue on this repository will be opened to track the benchmark job;
   - A comment reply to the issue where you `@` the bot will also be filed to tell you that a benchemark job will be run on Travis CI;
-- When the benchemark job is done, The App server or the Travis CI server will commit the report to this repository, then the tracking issue will be closed with a comment.
+- When the benchemark job is done, The App server or the Travis CI server will commit the report to this repository on the branch of the tracking PR.
 A reply will also be make at where you trigger the bot.
+You can merge or close the tracking PR at this point freely.

 ## How to benchmark Turing locally?